jan-warchol/gpg-tutorial/0-learn-gpg-by-doing-README.md

 The recommended way of going through this tutorial is to retype (or copy-paste) the commands from each script into your terminal.
 (You can also execute these scripts, but this will run everything at once.)
-Note: `run`, `alice_does`, `bob_does` are simple wrappers for displaying the command before its output (and setting `GNUPGHOME` appropriately).
+Note: `run`, `alice_runs`, `bob_runs` are simple wrappers for displaying the command before its output (and setting `GNUPGHOME` appropriately).

 In exercises simulating multiple users, I suggest opening separate terminal for